 - ½- inch copper tube cap

 - 1–2 bags of marbles (I found mine at the dollar store!)

-Place 1–2 bags of marbles in the bottom of your wine bottle.
-Small rocks work well too, just be sure you put something in the bottom of your bottle to keep the wick from falling through.
+- Place 1–2 bags of marbles in the bottom of your wine bottle.
+Small rocks work well too, just be sure you put something in the bottom of your bottle to keep it steady.

-Remove the wrapped coupling and slide the replacement wick through, leave about 1/2″ of the wick sticking out of the top to light.
+- Remove the wrapped coupling and slide the replacement wick through, leaving about ½″ of the wick sticking out of the top to light.

-Place your funnel in the mouth of the bottle and carefully add your torch fluid.
+- Place your funnel in the mouth of the bottle and carefully add your torch fluid.
 You don’t need a funnel for this step, but it drastically reduces the amount of torch fluid that spills on the outside of your bottle—and that is a major plus in my book!
-Be sure not to fill the bottle all the way full so that when you place the wick in it won’t overflow.
+Be sure not to fill the bottle all the way so that when you place the wick inside, it won’t overflow.

 - Add your wick and press in on the teflon tape so the coupling makes a tight fit.